 Diluted in a massage oil the antispasmodic properties of thyme essential oil help to ease pain associated with spasms that cause muscle cramps.
 The stimulating properties of thyme essential oil help increase circulation throughout the body, which helps relax muscles.

-In hair care, thyme essential oil improves blood circulation to the scalp, which helps promote hair growth and reduce the appearance of thinning hair.
-The antibacterial properties help clean the scalp and help reduce the bacteria that causes dandruff.
+In hair care, thyme essential oil improves blood circulation to the scalp, which helps promote hair growth and reduces the appearance of thinning hair.
+The antibacterial properties help clean the scalp and help reduce the bacteria that cause dandruff.

 Aromatherapy Properties: White thyme essential oil is centering, strengthening, and calming to the mind, body, and spirit.
 It helps relieve feelings of stress and anxiety, relaxing the mind, and promoting feelings of inner peace.
 Thyme is also a mental stimulant, which can help improve focus and fight fatigue.
 To ease the mind and promote a sense of calm, diffuse thyme essential oil throughout the home.

 During cold and flu season diffusing a few drops of thyme essential oil can help reduce phlegm, fight the bacteria and viruses causing the symptoms, and relax muscles to help reduce spasms that lead to coughing.
 A bit of thyme oil in a diffuser or room spray can help cleanse and refresh the air in your home.